-41 The Security Administrator role is detailed in Section 7.6 below.
+38 The Security Administrator role is detailed in Section 7.6 below.

-- 108. The retry-options can be configured to specify the action to be taken if the administrator fails to enter valid username/password credentials for password authentication when attempting to authenticate via remote access.
-The retry-options are applied following the first failed login attempt for a given username (FIA_AFL.1).
-The length of delay (5-10 seconds) after each failed attempt is specified by the backoff-factor, and the increase of the delay for each subsequent failed attempt is specified by the backoff-threshold (1-3).
-The tries-before-disconnect sets the maximum number of times (1-10) the administrator is allowed to enter a password to attempt to log in to the device through SSH before the connection is disconnected.
-The lockout-period sets the amount of time in minutes before the administrator can attempt to log in to the device after being locked out due to the number of failed login attempts (1-43,200 minutes).
-It is also possible for another administrator to "unlock" the account of administrator whose account has been locked for a period of time following failed authentication attempts.
-Even when an account is blocked for remote access to the TOE, an administrator is always able to login locally through the serial console and the administrator can attempt authentication via remote access after the maximum timeout period of 24 hours. - 109.
-The TOE requires users to provide unique identification and authentication data (passwords/public key) before any access to the system is granted.
-Prior to authentication, the only Junos OS managed responses provided to the administrator are (FIA_UAU_EXT.2): - Negotiation of SSH session - Display of the access banner - ICMP echo responses. - 110.
+- 112. The TOE requires users to provide unique identification and authentication data (passwords/public key) before any access to the system is granted.
+Prior to authentication, the only Junos OS managed responses provided to the administrator are (FIA_UAU_EXT.2): - Negotiation of SSH session - Display of the access banner - ICMP echo responses. - 113.
 Authentication data for fixed password authentication is a case-sensitive, alphanumeric value.
 The password has a minimum length of 10 characters and maximum length of 20 characters, and must contain characters from at least two different character sets (upper, lower, numeric, punctuation), and can be up to 20 ASCII characters in length (control characters are not recommended).
 Any standard ASCII, extended ASCII and Unicode characters can be selected when choosing a password.
-(FIA_PMG_EXT.1) - 111.
+(FIA_PMG_EXT.1) - 114.
 Locally stored authentication credentials are protected (FPT_APW_EXT.1): - The passwords are stored in obfuscated form using HMAC-sha1. - Authentication data for public key-based authentication methods are stored in a directory owned by the user (and typically with the same name as the user).
-This directory contains the files '.ssh/authorized_keys' and '.ssh/authorized_keys2' which are used for SSH public key authentication. - 112.
+This directory contains the files '.ssh/authorized_keys' and '.ssh/authorized_keys2' which are used for SSH public key authentication. - 115.
 Junos enables Security Administrators to configure an access banner provided with the authentication prompt.
 The banner can provide warnings against unauthorized access to the secure switch as well as any other information that the Security Administrator wishes to communicate.
-(FTA_TAB.1) - 113.
-User sessions (local and remote) can be terminated by users (FTA_SSL.4).
+(FTA_TAB.1) - user sessions (local and remote) can be terminated by users (FTA_SSL.4).
 The administrative user can logout of existing session by typing logout to exit the CLI admin session and the Junos OS makes the current contents unreadable after the admin initiates the termination.
-No user activity can take place until the user re-identifies and authenticates. - 114.
+No user activity can take place until the user re-identifies and authenticates. - 117.
 The Security Administrator can set the TOE so that a user session is terminated after a period of inactivity.
 (FTA_SSL_EXT.1, FTA_SSL.3) For each user session Junos OS maintains a count of clock cycles (provided by the system clock) since last activity.
 The count is reset each time there is activity related to the user session.
-When the counter reaches the number of clock cycles equating to the configured period of inactivity the user session is locked out.

-115. Junos OS overwrites the display device and makes the current contents unreadable after the local interactive session is terminated due to inactivity, thus disabling any further interaction with the TOE.
+When the counter reaches the number of clock cycles equating to the configured period of inactivity the user session is locked out. - 118.
+Junos OS overwrites the display device and makes the current contents unreadable after the local interactive session is terminated due to inactivity, thus disabling any further interaction with the TOE.
 This mechanism is the inactivity timer for administrative sessions.
+The Security

-The Security Administrator can configure this inactivity timer on administrative sessions after which the session will be logged out.
+Administrator can configure this inactivity timer on administrative sessions after which the session will be logged out.